-Suzanne Tick has maintained a distinguished career as a CEO, textile designer, weaver and Vedic Meditation teacher in New York City.
-She is currently the Creative Director at Luum, design consultant to Tarkett and Design Partner with Skyline Design.
+Suzanne Tick maintains a distinguished career as a CEO, textile designer, weaver and Vedic Meditation teacher in New York City.
+She is currently the Creative Director at Luum and Design Partner with Skyline Design.
 She is known for her intelligent and enthusiastic approach to design in evolving markets, as well as her conviction to provide innovative solutions with a nod towards sustainability and wellness.

-In 2021, Suzanne designed Grid State, the contract textile industry’s first biodegradable, post-consumer recycled polyester textile for Luum Textiles, furthering her experimental mission of being on the cutting edge of sustainability.
+In 2021, Suzanne designed Grid State and Ecotone, the contract industry’s first and second textiles made of 100% biodegradable, post-consumer recycled polyester for Luum Textiles, furthering her mission of being on the cutting edge of sustainability.
+In 2023, the Biotope joined this offering of biodegradable textiles.

 Suzanne Tick Inc., an NYC-certified Women Owned Business, operates out of Tick Studio in the East Village where Suzanne works and lives.
 Tick Studio develops a range of products including glass, floor covering, upholstery, drapery, and wall covering.

 In addition to her industry work, Suzanne maintains a hand weaving practice and creates fine art woven sculptures from repurposed materials on the two looms in the space that are collected and exhibited worldwide.
-Her work has been exhibited in MoMA, Cooper Hewitt, MAD and Art Basel, as well as collected by private and corporate clients.
+Her work has been exhibited in MoMA, Cooper Hewitt, MAD, Art Basel and the Montreal Museum of Fine Arts, as well as collected by private and corporate clients.
 Suzanne’s TedXNavesink Talk: “Weaving Trash into Treasure” presents her unique and personal approach to hand weaving.

-Suzanne’s passions include a scholarly study and practice of Vedic meditation with Thom Knoles and The Soft Road, travel, gardening, cooking and being a mom to her beautiful adult son, Gabe and two cats Cupid and Psyche.
+Suzanne’s passions include traveling, gardening, cooking and being a mom to her beautiful adult son, Gabe and cat Cupid.

 Suzanne frequently gives talks and guest lectures — to inquire about having Suzanne speak at your venue please email email@example.com